-The Active San Gabriel Valley (ActiveSGV) team is excited to announce that 626 Golden Streets - the San Gabriel Valley's premier #OpenStreets event - will conclude 2019 with a new route in the heart of the SGV.
-DubbedSGV Streets and Treats, the first-time event on Saturday, October 26th will connect #ActiveSGV's home at the Jeff Seymour Center in El Monte, the annual Dia de los Muertos festival on Main Street, and the South El Monte Civic Center.
+The Active San Gabriel Valley (ActiveSGV) team is excited to announce that 626 Golden Streets - the San Gabriel Valley's premier #OpenStreets event - return in 2020 with Heart of the Foothills.
+The event on Sunday, April 19th will connect the cities of San Dimas, La Verne, and Pomona.

 #626GoldenStreets in 6 Points

 Golden Streets is a FREE event!
 But bring cash or card to sample SGV treats and support local businesses along the route!

 YOU get to decide where you start and finish.
 There is no right or wrong way to experience the event.

 All forms of non-motorized transportation are permitted, including walking, biking, skating, scooting, jogging, running, ambling, and strolling.